FBI Arrests 4 NCAA Basketball Coaches Connected to Fraud and Corruption

 The U.S. Department of Justice also announced that those charged include "managers, financial advisors, and representatives of a major international sportswear company."

+“I don’t know anything about that,” Bowen’s mother Carrie Malecke, told the Courier-Journal.
+“I don’t know anything about that.
+I’m not aware of anything like that.
+Not me.
+I had no idea.”

+"We have no idea about any of this stuff," Louisville spokesman Kenny Klein told Novelly.
+"This is the first I've heard of it.
+Nobody in basketball is aware of any of this."

-More specifics will be announced Tuesday during a press conference held at the U.S. Attorney's Office, Southern District of New York in New York City.
+More specifics will be announced Tuesday at noon ET during a press conference held at the U.S. Attorney's Office, Southern District of New York in New York City.

 Evans was named Oklahoma State's associate head coach in March after spending 2016-17 as the Cowboys' assistant coach and recruiting coordinator and the previous four seasons as an assistant at South Carolina.